 A job search for a teen should start as close to home as possible to facilitate getting to and from work.
 Staying close to home may ease the minds of parents, too.

-- Local Businesses: While fast food restaurants and retail outlets are a large draw for teens, there may be other local businesses with more promising positions.
+- Local Businesses: While fast food restaurants and retail outlets are a large draw for teens (many even offer jobs for 16 year olds), there may be other local businesses with more promising positions.
 Consider visiting small businesses, family owned restaurants, and local service providers to inquire about a position.
 For example, a local real estate firm may hire a teen to keep landscaping in shape at the properties they are managing.

 - Talk to the Schools: Many schools are painted, fixed and cleaned up during the summer months or after school during the school year.
 Talk to the local janitorial supervisor or apply at the school board.
 Do not forget about private schools and day care centers when looking for this type of work.